ChristianKniep/docker-foxserver/README.md

 As in the given scenario the EC2 instance would be up and running and within this instance the container could be changed if a new version of foxserver is deployed.

+Furthermore the developers could use the very same image on the Laptop/Workstation and be sure that they are using the same stack as production.

 ### split of concern

 Within this monolithic Image all services are provided.
 In a later version this would be split up in multiple containers.
 In fact at least one per service.
 By linking ```--link``` the containers it is easy to spin up the infrastructure.

 ## Build